SBeeeee/LMS-Assesment-/README.md

 ## 🛠️ Tech Stack

-- **Frontend**: React.js, Tailwind CSS, Redux Toolkit
+- **Frontend**: Next.js, Tailwind CSS, Redux Toolkit
 - **Backend**: Node.js, Express.js
-- **Database**: MongoDB Atlas
+- **Database**: MongoDB
 - **Deployment**: Vercel (frontend), Render (backend)

 ---

 ## ✨ Features

-- 📚 View a list of available courses with details like title, instructor, and duration.
+- 📚 View a list of available courses with details like title, instructor, and duration along with difficulty and ratings.
 - ✅ Enrollment status is shown for each course.
 - 🔘 "Enroll" button is shown for courses not yet enrolled; enrolled ones display "Enrolled".
 - 🔁 Enrolling in a course sends a POST request to the backend and updates the UI accordingly.